Croaking Gourami VS Sparkling Gourami

 The Croaking Gourami

-As the name suggests the Croaking Gourami is renowned for making a strange croaking noise.
+As the name suggests, the Croaking Gourami is renowned for making a strange croaking noise.
 The fish doesn’t actually verbally make this strange noise though.
 It is done by use of their pectoral fin.
 If two males are competing for the ‘top spot’ they will use this noise to show their authority.
 It is not just the males that croak though, the females do as well.
 They do this during their courtship in mating season.

-Behaviour Of The Croaking Gourami
+Behavior Of The Croaking Gourami and Why Do Catfish Croak

 Like the Sparkling Gourami, they have a labyrinth gland which means they can breathe air.
 For this reason, both types of Gourami will spend most of their time in mid-water and on the surface.
 The Croaking Gourami is also very placid like their cousin.
 This makes them a perfect tank mate for most species of fish.
-As a general rule if you keep them with fish of a similar size they should get on just fine.
-Like with most Gouramis when it is time to breed the males can get slightly aggressive to one another.
-As long as the fish have plenty of room to swerve one another it shouldn’t be much of a problem.
+As a general rule, if you keep them with fish of a similar size, they should get on just fine.
+Like with most Gouramis, when it is time to breed, the males can get slightly aggressive to one another.
+As long as the fish have plenty of room to swerve one another, it shouldn’t be much of a problem.
 Things such as driftwood, bogwood, and a fair amount of plants will help in making them feel safe and stress-free.

 What To Feed Croaking Gouramis